MustardOS/mustardos.github.io/release/archive/bigbanana.md

 {: .highlight }
 > The update requires you to already have 2410.1 BANANA already setup and installed on your device.
 >
-> Using modified muOS installations or previous versions may have strange or breaking outcomes.
+> Using modified MustardOS installations or previous versions may have strange or breaking outcomes.
 >
 > You can download the full image from the links above and start fresh!